Montmartre stars: Toulouse-Lautrec’s posters of Jane Avril and Aristide Bruant

 Bruant had constructed a stage persona using easily identifiable elements of dress and these are what Toulouse-Lautrec has concentrated on in the poster.

-Bruant is seen in three-quarter back profile.
-This allows Lautrec to concentrate on three characteristic elements of his clothing that identified Bruant as Bruant: his great flowing cape, his wide felt hat and his red scarf which is thrown round his neck and hangs down his back.
-Like in the Jane Avril poster, Lautrec has made the cape and hat raven black, this serves as a perfect contrast for the livid red scarf.
+He is seen in three-quarter back profile.
+This allows Lautrec to concentrate on three characteristic elements of his clothing that identified Bruant as Bruant the cabaret singer: his great flowing cape, his wide felt hat and his red scarf which is thrown round his neck and hangs down his back.
+Like in the Jane Avril poster, Lautrec has made the cape and hat raven black, this serves as a perfect backdrop for the vivid red scarf.

 Toulouse-Lautrec displays an economy of style by concentrating attention on the known props of the stage character thus reinforcing the Bruant persona.

-Here again is a poster which is doing exactly what it should: it amplifies and highlights a known image whilst being immediately recognisable and understood at the first glance.
+Here again is a poster doing exactly what it should: amplifying the persona of a known Montmartre celebrity and being recognised at a glance.

-A copy of the Bruant poster can also be see in the Montmartre Museum.
+A copy of the Bruant poster can be seen in the Montmartre Museum.

 All photographs © David Macmillan except: (1), (2), (3).